Learn more about hearing loss and how you can spot it early.

 Broadly defined, hearing loss is any gradual or sudden loss of normal hearing.
 It can affect anyone at any age.
 Hearing loss may be present at birth (congenital hearing loss) or it could develop later in life from an injury, disease, or an underlying health issue.
 Some people experience temporary hearing loss while other individuals lose their hearing permanently.

 Difficulty hearing can have a major impact on all aspects of a person’s life.
-Children having trouble hearing may have issues with comprehension and the ability to learn.
-Adults with hearing issues may have trouble completing certain work-related tasks, especially anything that involves communicating with others.
+Children having trouble hearing may have issues with comprehension and the ability to learn to speak.
+Adults with hearing issues may have trouble completing certain work-related tasks, especially anything that involves communicating with others in a noisy environment.
 Other individuals sometimes miss bits and pieces of conversions, which can also affect comprehension of what’s being said.
 In some instances, certain pitches or tones may be difficult to interpret or hear.
 Symptoms commonly associated with hearing loss include:

 Possible Causes of Hearing Loss